Hunters Hot Springs: Resort

 Hunters Hot Springs are named after Harry Hunter, a land developer from Minneapolis, Minnesota who visited the site in 1919 while on a tour of the western United States.
 In 1923, he purchased the 40 acre parcel that included the hot springs with the intention of developing a health resort.
 He began by organizing Hunter's Chlorine Hot Springs Club, a business established to develop the hot springs as a therapy, rest, and recuperation resort.
 The club's first president was H. A. Utley and the resort's general manager was Dr. H. G. Kelty.

-As Hunter started to develop the site in 1923, he was not satisfied with the amount of hot water the springs produced naturally so he had three wells drilled on the property.
+As Hunter started to develop the site in 1923, he was not satisfied with the amount of hot water the springs produced naturally, so he had three wells drilled on the property.
 To his surprise, all three erupted as hot water geysers.
 Two of the geysers stopped erupting while Old Perpetual continued every 40 to 120 seconds, depending on the seasonal water table level, until 2009.

 The original resort building was constructed in 1925.
-As soon as the facility was finished, Dr. Kelty moved his medical practice to the site.
+As soon as the facility was finished, Kelty moved his medical practice to the site.
 A second building was added in 1926.
 In 1929, Kelty joined four other doctors to open a medical clinic at the site.
 Together the doctors purchased the hot springs, club facilities and equipment.
 In November 1929, a restaurant was opened to support their clinic practice.

 The clinic was sold in 1943.
 The new owners built a motel and cocktail lounge to complete the resort facilities.
 In the early 1990s, the outdoor pool was replaced and a racquetball court was added.
 New owners renovated the resort facilities again in 2000.
 Today, the resort operates a motel, lounge, and restaurant.
 The 104 F mineral pool is available to guests and the viewing area for Old Perpetual is open to the public.

 Name

 The springs have long been known as Hunter's Hot Springs, and locals still refer to them that way.
-The 2000 owner renamed the resort to Geyser Hot Springs, however the USGS only recognizes Hunters Hot Springs and the variant name Geyser Hunters Hot Springs.
+The 2000 owner renamed the resort to Geyser Hot Springs, but the USGS only recognizes Hunters Hot Springs and the variant name Geyser Hunters Hot Springs.